The Basics Link to heading

 - Moving around during/between different tasks helps as well

 - Majority of damage from office work is lack of activity rather than siting or standing.

 - Moving, standing, sitting, a better desk or chair; All ways to limit damage.
 Only real solution is exercise and stretching.

-Stretching your legs, thighs, and lower back are also very
+- Stretching your legs, thighs, and lower back are also very good ideas

 - It’s worth-it to pay for a trainer to teach proper stretching and form.
 Personally, I think it’s worth paying for a trainer even when you “already know what to do” so you can signal to them any pains you’re having and identify the inevitable ways you’re doing it wrong or compensating and working on those specific muscle groups to gain strength.

 - Do not let not having a trainer be an excuse: Touch your toes, stretch your shoulders, and buy a few stretching tools at least.